jlhernando/google-pagespeed-bulk/README.md

 Script to extract Google PageSpeed API Data from multiple URLs.
 The script allows to perform multiple tests in the same run and calculate the median value for each extracted speed metric and Core Web Vitals metric from the total number of results.

 ## How to install and run the script
 1. This script uses ES modules syntax.
 Make sure that you have installed Node.js version 14 or higher.
-Type in your terminal:
+To check what version you are running type in your terminal:

     ```bash
     node -v